Applications being accepted: memorial scholarship honors Wildlife Officer Larry A. Hart - Register Herald

-EATON — The Larry A. Hart Memorial Scholarship Committee announced earlier this month applications are being accepted for the Larry A. Hart Memorial Scholarship.
+EATON — The Larry A. Hart Memorial Scholarship Committee announced earlier this month they are accepting applications for the Larry A. Hart Memorial Scholarship.
 This scholarship is funded by the Ohio Wildlife Officers’ Lodge 143 of the Fraternal Order of Police and Twin Valley Rod and Gun Club of Preble County.

 Larry A. Hart was a 30-year veteran of the Ohio Division of Wildlife.
 For most of his career, Larry served as a wildlife officer assigned to Preble County.
 Later, he worked as a Wildlife Officer/Field Supervisor in southwest Ohio.
 The legacy of integrity and commitment to Wildlife Management and Law Enforcement set by Officer Hart is still remembered by those in the communities he served, and serves as the gold standard today’s young officers strive to attain.